RM1213-ARM/LAB2-Trading-Lab/README.md

 - Service management using `systemd`
 - Debugging distributed system issues across multiple nodes

+---
-## System Flow
+## 🔀 System Flow

 ![Architecture Diagram](assets/Architecture.png)
 1. User opens the web application in the browser
 2. User clicks **“Load Trades”**
 3. Browser sends a request to `/api/trades`
 4. Nginx receives the request
-5. Nginx forwards it to the Flask API
+5. Nginx forwards it to the Flask API server
 6. Flask processes the request and queries the database
 7. PostgreSQL returns the requested data
-8. API formats and returns JSON response
+8. Flask API server formats the response as JSON and returns it
 9. Browser displays the trading data in the dashboard

 ---